 The initiative is named after Christina Sergeant, one of the founding members of SDEA who passed away in 2013, leaving the theatre and arts industry in shock.
 Tina, as she was affectionately known, was an actor, director and drama educator who had a firm place in the theatre and education community.
 Many of her students have gone on to do well locally and abroad.

 Tina volunteered much time with SDEA and sat on the committee to advocate for the association’s mission to use drama in various sectors of community and to promote professional development amongst practitioners.
 She also stepped in to conduct workshops for SDEA, generously sharing her knowledge so that others could progress in their work.
 Tina also regularly attended talks, workshops and masterclasses to enhance her own skills and knowledge.

 “Tina sat on the SDEA committee since the association started and passed away while she was still in office.
-We named the initiative after her because we wanted to remember a dear friend and colleague, and her practice of constantly learning and giving back to the community she belonged to.” added Peggy Ferroa, Vice-President of SDEA.
+We named the initiative after her because we wanted to remember a dear friend and colleague, and her practice of constantly learning and giving back to the community she belonged to.” added Peggy Ferroa, ex-Vice-President of SDEA.

 The Tina Sergeant Professional Development Initiative is opened to theatre practitioners and drama educators who are Singaporean citizens, permanent residents or foreigners.

 For more information about the Initiative or SDEA, please call 63456997 or email to firstname.lastname@example.org.